Binjobo/Flappy-Bird/README.md

 ## Minimum Viable Product (what I set out to achieve minimally)
 - The game is runnable with the background scene being able to scroll from right to left at a reasonable speed
 - There is gravity that pulls the bird down continuously
-- Tapping on Spacebar allows the bird to be lifted in height to "stay afloat"
+- Tapping on Spacebar or W key allows the bird to be lifted in height to "stay afloat"

 <br>

-## Execution Steps
+## Getting Started (Execution Steps)
-1. Settle the art and game objects
+1. Settle the game art and game objects
 2. Create and edit the html and CSS file
 3. Create and edit the Javascript file

 ## 1. Settle the art and game objects
-- Imported a free flappy bird sprite (https://opengameart.org/content/free-game-asset-grumpy-flappy-bird-sprite-sheets)
+- Import a free flappy bird sprite (https://opengameart.org/content/free-game-asset-grumpy-flappy-bird-sprite-sheets)
 - Used DALL-E to generate the art, and used Canva to modify the generated images.
 - Create a background image that has
     - Sky
     - Clouds
     - Cities
-- Created moving objects
+- Create moving objects
     - Claws (the equivalent of Pipe obstacles)

 ## 2. Create and edit the html and CSS file